mohitdmak/dotfiles/neovim/.config/nvim/README.md

 # TODOS
 * LSP doesnt asynchronously check for each file in background, only the ones open.
-* Have snippets custom
-* Have custom sessions
 * sudo apt udpate && sudo apt upgrade
-* redi pay

 # Neovim from scratch